h2oai/sparkling-water/DEVEL.md

 ```

-### Creating DataFrame from existing Key
+### Creating DataFrame from an Existing Key

-If H2O cluster already contains a loaded DataFrame referenced by key `train.hex`, it is possible
+If the H2O cluster already contains a loaded DataFrame referenced by the key `train.hex`, it is possible
-to reference it from Sparkling Water via creating a proxy `DataFrame` instance using key as the input:
+to reference it from Sparkling Water by creating a proxy `DataFrame` instance using the key as the input:
 ```scala
 val trainDF = new DataFrame("train.hex")
 ```